Rouslan/polyops/doc/cpp/base.rst

     .. cpp:function:: static real_t unit(real_t x)

-        Return a value with the same sign as "x" but with a magnitude of 1
+        Return a value with the same sign as `x` but with a magnitude of 1

         Default implementation: